 Abu Dhabi Hotel Taxes

-When you are booking a hotel online for Abu Dhabi it is VERY likely you are being quoted the gross price for just the hotel room – BEFORE taxes which are payable directly to the hotel.
+When you are booking a hotel online for Abu Dhabi, it is VERY likely you are being quoted the gross price for just the hotel room – BEFORE many taxes which are payable directly to the hotel.

-The taxes on Abu Dhabi hotels have changed significantly over the years, but as at 2020 you can expect to pay:
+The taxes on Abu Dhabi hotels have changed significantly over the years, but as of 1 September 2023, you can expect to pay:

 - Property Service Charge 10%